I'm an outdoor loving farmers wife who lives on her husbands family farm in a beautiful part of Suffolk, with our Daughter.

 Over the years I have continued to study and deepen my practice creating a style of practice that will dis-connect you from the chaotic world and connect you back to yourself.

-Depending on my time of month, what mood I'm in and what I need my own practice is an eclectic mix of scientific based and spiritual exploration.
+Depending on my time of month, what mood I'm in and what I need my own practice is an eclectic mix of scientific based and self exploration.

 I have always been a watcher of humans and animals, and yoga allows me to really lean into this, my practice helps me explore life through what comes up on the mat, the habits and thoughts I notice, the awareness or lack of that I find as I move through the postures.